chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/aws-experiments-tunables.md

 ---
-title: Common AWS Experiment Tunables
+title: Common AWS Experiment Tuneable
 ---
-AWS specific experiment tunables.

-### Managed Nodegroup
+### Managed NodeGroup

-It specifies whether AWS EC2 instances are part of managed nodeGroups.
-If instances belong to the managed nodeGroups then provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
-The default value is `disabled`.
+It specifies whether AWS EC2 instances are part of managed NodeGroups.
+If instances belong to the managed NodeGroup then provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
+The default value is `disable`.

 Use the following example to tune this: